pydata/patsy/doc/formulas.rst

 ``np.log(x)`` that are actually picking out bits of your data?

 Individual factors are allowed to be arbitrary Python code.
-Scanning arbitrary Python code can be quite complicated, but Charlton uses the official Python tokenizer built into the standard library, so it's able to do it robustly.
-There is still a bit of a problem, though, since Charlton operators like ``+`` are also valid Python operators.
+Scanning arbitrary Python code can be quite complicated, but Patsy uses the official Python tokenizer built into the standard library, so it's able to do it robustly.
+There is still a bit of a problem, though, since Patsy operators like ``+`` are also valid Python operators.
 When we see a ``+``, how do we know which interpretation to use?

 The answer is that a Python factor begins whenever we see a token which

-* is not a Charlton operator listed in that table up above, and
+* is not a Patsy operator listed in that table up above, and
 * is not a parentheses

 And then the factor ends whenever we see a token which

-* is a Charlton operator listed in that table up above, and
+* is a Patsy operator listed in that table up above, and
 * it not *enclosed in any kind of parentheses* (where "any kind" includes regular, square, and curly brackets)